priba/sgol_wild/README.md

-# sgol_wild
+# Localizing ∞-shaped fishes: Sketch-guided object localization in the wild

-Localizing∞-shaped fishes: Sketch-guided object localization in the wild
+The code will be made available shorly.